 FAQ – Island Lastovo

-A: It is possible to bring a bicycle on a car ferry, but you need to buy a separate ticket for it.
+It is possible to bring a bicycle on a car ferry, but you need to buy a separate ticket for it.
 On the other hand, bringing a bicycle on a catamaran is in most cases forbidden as there is simply no space.
-In case you are travelling off season, the boat crew might let you bring it if there are no many passengers.
+In case you are traveling off-season, the boat crew might let you bring it if there are no many passengers.

-A: In case of the catamaran you can buy a ticket for a specific departure, but for the car ferry, you can buy a ticket online and pick the specific travel date and departure, but that ticket doesn’t guarantee you boarding at chosen departure time so make sure you arrive at the ferry port on time.
+In the case of the catamaran, you can buy a ticket for a specific departure, but for the car ferry, you can buy a ticket online and pick the specific travel date and departure, but that ticket doesn’t guarantee you boarding at chosen departure time so make sure you arrive at the ferry port on time.

-A: Yes, in case you’re arriving on Lastovo with a car, you will find a gas station in Ubli, near the ferry terminal.
+Yes, in case you’re arriving on Lastovo in a car, you will find a gas station in Ubli, near the ferry terminal.